This site is run by Elizabeth Lymer

 I collaborated with Elizabeth on During Ramadan, gave feedback on drafts of her rhymes and also suggested other traditional rhymes for her to work with.

-Not a contributor, but how my creative process took off …
+Not a contributor, but how Elizabeth’s creative writing process took off, alhamdulillah …

 I have been a monitor for ATE, and it was in this role that I first encountered facilitating children to learn, socialise and cooperate within a temporary community, through songs, games, and playful activities.